-Having just spent 2 days at the mHealth summit in Washington DC, a major theme of the event was how wearables were going to play a part in Healthcare.
+Having just spent two days at the mHealth summit in Washington DC, a major theme of the event was how wearables were going to play a part in healthcare.
 As I think back to how the medical system was when I was growing up, if you were sick you went to the Doctor to told them your symptoms after which the Doctor would perform an examination and tell you what was wrong with you and how to go about getting better.

 Contrast that with today where we can research our symptoms online using tools like WebMD and have a rough idea of what maybe wrong with us even before setting foot in the doctor’s office.
 Actually we also have an option now to opt out completely from getting in the car to go to the doctor’s office by seeing a board certified doctor remotely through our mobile devices by using apps such as Teledoc, MDlive, or Doctor on Demand to name a few.